 The museum, which is expected to open on 24 January 2025, is a central part of Crestyl’s wider Savarin Complex development, a major urban project being overseen by the British architect Thomas Heatherwick that includes the restoration of existing buildings and the creation of new open public spaces.

-The new institution will have a floor plan more than double the size of Prague’s pre-existing Mucha Museum, located on nearby Pánská street.
+The new institution will have a floor plan more than double the size of Prague’s other Mucha Museum, located on nearby Pánská street.
 While that museum was previously affiliated with the Mucha Foundation, Marcus Mucha, great-grandson of Alphonse Mucha and the executive director of the foundation, says the agreement with the space’s operator has been “terminated” as of May this year.

 Since then, Mucha claims, “it [the operator] no longer has any right to operate as such or use any of the intellectual property related to the Mucha Family Collection.
 The exhibition space on Panska Street is no longer affiliated with nor endorsed by the Mucha Foundation and its operations are unauthorised and in breach of its contractual obligations.”